codegenresearch2/deply/README.md

     - `--config`: Path to the configuration YAML file.
 Default is `deply.yaml`.
     - `--report-format`: Format of the output report.
 Choices are `text`, `json`, `html`.
 Default is `text`.
     - `--output`: Output file for the report.
 If not specified, the report is printed to the console.
+    - `--mermaid`: Generates a Mermaid diagram of your layer dependencies, printing it to the console at the end of the analysis.
+Any edges that represent a violation are shown in red.
 - `-h`, `--help`: Displays help information about Deply and its commands.

 #### Examples